 As a means of directing resources where the state's highest numbers of alcohol-related crashes occur, Ohio has worked to establish OVI (operating vehicle impaired) task forces in the counties that rank among the top counties for alcohol-related fatal crashes.
-To be eligible for funding in FFY 2024, a county had to experience an annual average of 6.0 or more alcohol-related fatal crashes over the three-year period of 2020, 2021, and 2022.
+To be eligible for funding, a county had to experience an annual average of 6.0 or more alcohol-related fatal crashes over the three-year period of 2021, 2022, and 2023.